 - Train bines.
-Bines should be wound clockwise around rough twine. - Weed and remove extra bines.
+Bines should be wound clockwise around rough twine. - Weed and extra bine removal.
 This improves airflow mitigating downy mildew risk. - Scout for insect pests and natural enemies.
 Spending time to look closely at your plants will pay off.
 Look at the underside of several leaves in all areas of your hopyard weekly throughout the season.